 The third alternative doesn't require Windows at all, and can be used under Linux or MacOS X, by executing the Kalendis.exe program within either the WINE environment (a recursive acronym for "WINE Is Not an Emulator"), see <http://en.wikipedia.org/wiki/Wine_(software)>, or the CrossOverLinux environment under Linux, or its equivalent under MacOS X, CrossOverMac, see <http://www.codeweavers.com/>.
 These environments allow Windows applications to run as Linux or MacOS X applications, without installing Windows.
 Calls by the Windows application to the Windows Application Programming Interface (API) are automatically translated to their Linux or MacOS X equivalents, achieving near-native performance without the overhead of emulation.

-If using Wine, launch the Configure Wine application.
-Click on the Applications tab, then click on the Add applicaiton... button.
-Navigate to where the Kalendis executable was installed (typically ~/.wine/drive_c/Program Files/Kalendis/), select Kalendis.exe, then click the Open button.
+If using WINE, launch the Configure WINE application.
+Click on the Applications tab, then click on the Add application... button.
+Navigate to where the Kalendis executable was installed (typically ~/.wine/drive_c/Program Files/Kalendis/ or in a 64-bit version of Linux ~/.wine/drive_c/Program Files (x86)/Kalendis/), select Kalendis.exe, then click the Open button.
 Back in the Application Settings dialog, select Kalendis.exe, choose Windows XP as the Windows version, then click the Apply button.

-In Linux, to launch Kalendis using the Terminal, launch the Terminal then CD ~/.wine/drive_c/"Program Files"/Kalendis/, then execute the command wine Kalendis.
+In Linux, to launch Kalendis using the Terminal, enter the command cd ~/.wine/drive_c/"Program Files"/Kalendis/ or in a 64-bit version of Linux cd ~/.wine/drive_c/"Program Files (x86)"/Kalendis/, then enter the command wine Kalendis.

 Kalendis requires the Microsoft Sans Serif truetype font, micross.ttf, for the "Month" view of the ISO calendar.
 Without this font present, Kalendis will crash with a run-time error 360 after the user selects the ISO calendar in the "Month" window.
 This font is not present in Linux and is not included in WINE bottles.
 To fix this problem, copy the micross.ttf file into the ~/.wine/drive_c/windows/Fonts/ folder.